w7sst/MorseRunner/Readme.txt

 1.68.4+
   - The mouse wheel now acts as RIT.
 (F6FVY)

+1.68.3+
+  - After a CQ, if nothing is caught or if what you caught is wrong, you can use F7 ('?') to instruct the callers to call again.
+(F6FVY)

+1.68.2+
+  - New callers can be added when a QSO is done.
+(F6FVY)
+  - Bugfix : When F1 was hit several times in a row, the number of callers was increasing without respect to the activity setting.
+(F6FVY)
+  - The "reply or not" algorithm has been modified to allow callers with long callsigns to reply, even if only few letters are caught (experimental).
+(F6FVY)
+  - Speed increments / decrements modified (2 WPM instead of 5).
+(F6FVY)

 1.68 (VE3NEA) 2016
   - TU + MyCall after the QSO is now equivalent to CQ